New South Wales Xplorer

-The Xplorer is a class of diesel multiple unit trains built by ABB Transportation.
-Initially entering service in October 1993, the Xplorers are mechanically identical to the Endeavour Railcars, though feature a higher level of passenger amenity.
-All 23 carriages were built in Dandenong, Victoria.
+The New South Wales Xplorers are a class of diesel multiple unit (DMU) trains built by ABB.
+Initially entering service in October 1993 with CountryLink, the Xplorers are mechanically identical to the Endeavour railcars, though feature a higher level of passenger amenity.
+All 23 carriages were built in the Dandenong rolling stock factory.
 The Xplorers currently operate under NSW TrainLink, running on the regional Main North, Main Western and Main Southern lines throughout New South Wales.

 History

 Following the election of the Greiner Government in March 1988, consulting firm Booz Allen Hamilton was commissioned to prepare a report into NSW rail services.
 On purely economic grounds, the report recommended closing all country passenger services as they were judged unviable, however this was not politically acceptable.
 If services were to be maintained, the report recommended an 'all XPT' option supported by an expanded coach network.

 This option was taken up by the government and a new timetable introduced in February 1990.
 One of the casualties was the Northern Tablelands Express from Sydney to Armidale which was operated on alternate days by a locomotive hauled HUB/RUB set and XPT.
 This was truncated back to Tamworth allowing it to be operated by one XPT as a day return service.
 A road coach from Sydney to Armidale was introduced.
-Another service to be replaced by coach was the Werris Creek to Moree connecting service that was operated by a DEB set.After suffering a number of losses in northern NSW electorates where services were cut during the March 1990 Federal Election, the National Party decided a policy reversal was needed.
+Another service to be replaced by coach was the Werris Creek to Moree connecting service that was operated by a DEB set.After suffering a number of losses in northern NSW electorates where services were cut during the March 1990 Federal Election, ensuring a decisive majority for the Hawke Labor government, the National Party decided a policy reversal was needed.
 In June 1990, the government announced that it would purchase 17 Xplorer carriages to reintroduce services to Armidale and Moree and replace locomotive hauled stock and coaches on services to Canberra.
 This would release an XPT to operate a daily service to Grafton.
 The Xplorers entered service on the North Western service in October 1993 and on the Canberra service in December 1993.
 In November 1994, the government ordered a further four Xplorer carriages.

 From May 2000, Xplorers took over the weekly services to Griffith and Broken Hill.

-All are scheduled to be replaced by the NSW TrainLink Regional Train Project.
-A contract with CAF was signed in February 2019, with the Xplorers to be replaced from 2023.
+All are scheduled to be replaced by the R sets.
+A contract with CAF was signed in February 2019, with the Xplorers to be replaced from 2027.